Updates

 • Essay Angle: Themes on "Balancing industrial growth with environmental sustainability," "Make in India: An engine for growth."

-Conceptual Clarity: Policy Support vs Structural Challenges
+Policy Support vs Structural Challenges in India's Automobile Market

 The growth of India's automobile market hinges on the balance between robust policy frameworks and structural impediments.
 Policies like the PLI Scheme and FAME-II have set the stage for technological advancement, particularly in electric vehicles (EVs), while challenges such as dependency on imported components and patchy charging infrastructure persist.